InvarLock

 When evidence must travel

-Bundle reproducibility into proof packs
+Bundle reproducibility into evidence packs

 • Portable artifact trail for external review